-The European Union is the leading producer and consumer of olive oil, producing 73 % and consuming 66 % of the world's olive oil.
+The European Union is the leading producer, consumer and exporter of olive oil.
+In the last five marketing years (2010/11 – 2014/15) the EU produced 69%, consumed 57% and exported 65% of the world's olive oil.

 An "action plan" for the olive oil sector